fingerpich/grafana-farsi/README.md

   - Start watcher: `npm run karma`
   - Karma+Mocha runs all files that end with the name "_specs.ts".

+## why we didn't make grafana_rtl.scss

+because it has two theme and overwriting css rules makes it harder and also we didn't need it and also when updates comes its better to see the conflicts and resolve them by the new changes.

 ## Contribute

 If you have any idea for an improvement or found a bug, do not hesitate to open an issue.